-Today, companies merge suddenly and frequently for a variety of reasons - some of those reasons can be a really good thing, but some can introduce a variety of risks that can cause performance to fall short of expectations.
+Today, organizations merge suddenly and frequently for a variety of reasons - some of those reasons can be a really good thing, but some can introduce a variety of risks that can cause performance to fall short of expectations.

 1. Possible Financial Consequences

-If your vendor needs to cut costs, it can have a domino effect.
+If your vendor needs to cut costs, it can have a domino effect:

 - The fastest way to cut cost?
 By cutting staff.